This interview with David Morley was recorded by John Harrison in May 2017. David very sadly passed away in April 2019.

-Yes it did.
-I saw no affluence whatsoever; except I spent a few nights in the hotel Astoria which was nice after the obshezhitie.
+Yes, it did.
+I saw no affluence whatsoever; except I spent a few nights in the Hotel Astoria which was nice after the obshezhitiye.
 I even got used to the bed bugs after a while.
 Those little red bugs which come running down the walls at night, and I’d think, oh hang on a minute, get my tapochki (slippers) out and dance round the room trying to get rid of them.
 But apart from that, it was bearable.

-I was in a relationship when I went there at university in Lancaster, and she came over with her friends.
+I was in a relationship when I went there while at university in Lancaster, and she came over with her friends.
 I had already been there a couple of months, and that was the immediate end of the relationship.
 I don’t know whether it was a change in my attitude, but the thing that was so different, particularly in relationships with British women for example, was just how Russian women’s relationship to sex was so uncomplicated.
-There were none of these complexes about it.
-For example, in typically gentlemanly fashion, I invited this girl out to dinner.
-I wanted to chat about this and that and to be honest get my way with her.
-So, I invited her to the dining room at the Astoria hotel, it was very posh, if I could get her in there which I managed to do.
+For example, in typically gentlemanly fashion, I invited a girl out to dinner.
+I wanted to chat about this and that and to be honest to get my way with her.
+So, I invited her to the dining room at the Astoria Hotel, it was very posh, if I could get her in there which I managed to do.
 But she turned up with an overnight bag!
-So I thought, well, this is going to relax the situation rather.
+I thought, well, this is going to relax the situation rather.
 It was either on or it was not.
 That was the end of the story.
 There was no in between.
-I wouldn’t say that it was in any way promiscuous or anything like that, it was just really really uncomplicated.
+I wouldn’t say that it was in any way promiscuous or anything like that, it was just really, really uncomplicated.
 And it wasn’t necessarily that we tried to misuse that.
-You still had to chat and do all the stuff, and be really nice and do the general manly thing, but it was very very different to the British equivalent (laughs).
+You still had to chat and do all the stuff and be really nice and do the general manly thing, but it was very, very different to the British equivalent (laughs).
 I think a lot of people found the same thing.
 That’s why Russia attracted a lot of people here, rather than going to the States or somewhere because they realised it was a lot easier for them here than it was for them anywhere else, particularly if they weren’t very successful on their home territory.
 That’s the reason.

 What did the Russians you met think about the West at the time?

-Did you ever meet that guy in Leningrad who had a whole flat, well it was a small flat dedicated to the Beatles?
-It was full of Beatles memorabilia?
+Did you ever meet Kolya Vasin in Leningrad; he had a whole flat, well it was a small flat, dedicated to the Beatles?
+It was full of Beatles memorabilia.